datatribe-collective-oy/gdd-app/docs/reverse-proxy.md

 ## Configuration File: `nginx.conf.template`

 The primary Nginx configuration is managed through a template file located at `nginx/nginx.conf.template`.
-This template is processed at container startup to inject environment-specific variables (like allowed IP addresses).
+This template is processed at container startup to inject environment-specific variables, such as like allowed IP addresses.

 ### Server Block